-The Art Gallery at ORUUC will present an exhibit of paintings by Ricky Beene, opening Sunday, July 15, at 11:30 a.m. with a reception and gallery talk.
-The exhibit will continue through September 7.
+The Art Gallery at Oak Ridge Unitarian Universalist Church will present an exhibit of paintings and photographs by Carol Quinn, opening Sunday, September 22, at 12:15 pm with a reception and gallery talk.

 I was educated at the University of Tennessee and received degrees (BS, MS, and PhD) in Human Ecology.
 I began painting in the early 1980s as a watercolorist, painting mostly nature scenes and rapidly moved into various mixed media, larger creations, and more abstraction in design.
 I began exhibiting my paintings in the early 1990s mostly in the Southeast, although I have been in exhibitions in New York City at World Fine Art Gallery, Ari Gallery, and Abney Gallery.

 My work evolves primarily through self-exploration and experimentation with various mediums and from a passion for exploring color and textures.
 I am inspired by nature and the local beauty of this area as well as the psychological processes that create this inspiration.

 My paintings arise from deep emotional feeling.
 I desire for each work to evoke a deeply moving response in the viewer as well.
 Every painting holds within itself a hidden message, such as passion, revelations, and details, often concealed even from my own awareness until the work is complete.